top of page

 - Comrade Mostovskoy to Ikonnikov

 We first meet Ikonnikov as a POW in a German concentration camp.
-He’s a self-described Tolstoyan who has seen a lot of humanity's dark side.
+He's a self-described Tolstoyan who has seen much of humanity's dark side.
 He chats with Mostovskoy, an old Bolshevik and committed communist in the camp, about how he had witnessed the murder of 20,000 Jews (the very same massacre, we may presume, of Anna Shtrum and Natasha Karavik described above).
-Somehow, Ikonnikov survived to tell the tale, though at a great psychological cost.
+Somehow, Ikonnikov survived to tell the tale, though at a significant psychological cost.
 His frantic efforts at convincing the local population to give the Jews sanctuary had been for naught.
 No one helped and they all died anyway.
-Rocked to the core by the horror he’s seen, both the crimes committed and the callous complicity to those crimes, he wrestles with the classic question of evil.
+Rocked to the core by the horror he's seen, both the crimes committed and the callous complicity to those crimes, he wrestles with the classic question of evil.

 Ikonnikov wonders - as many have before - if God is truly good and all-powerful, how in the hell could this happen?
 He concludes that murder on such a scale can only mean that no God exists.
 We're all alone in an indifferent universe.